-Neville Funerals, has introduced new professional standards for its Driver Bearer team, investing over £17,000 for every staff member to undertake a new Frontline Funeral Service Operations Training programme, launched by professional funeral association the NAFD, and is designed and delivered in conjunction with the North Tees & Hartlepool NHS Foundation Trust.
+Neville Funerals has introduced new professional standards for its Driver Bearer team, making a substantial investment in both time and resources for every team member to undertake a new Frontline Funeral Service Operations Training programme, launched by professional funeral association the NAFD, and is designed and delivered in conjunction with the North Tees & Hartlepool NHS Foundation Trust.

 Charmian Alexander, Director at Neville Funerals, explains: “The majority of our funeral teams have very distinct qualifications to aim for, that naturally provide a clear career path of promotion to Funeral Director, Branch Manager and beyond.

 “Driver Bearers are an integral part of the team, often our frontline operatives are the first point of contact with families, working incredibly hard, and often behind the scenes, so wider industry recognition of all that they do is very welcome.
 Access to accredited training and ongoing professional development is a real focus for us and formal programmes and qualifications offer a major contribution.

 “The course will be fully funded by us and we will appoint work-based mentors to assist each team member, alongside support for written assignments and work-based evidence pieces.
 Training can be completed over 6 months and at either work or home for the greatest flexibility.